erikdubois/ArchBudgie/README.md

 # ArchBudgie

-A collection of scripts to easily install all software, icons, themes, cursors, ... automatically.
+A collection of scripts for a fast an easy installation of all software, icons, themes, cursors, ... automatically.

 I will be using the following elements :